aryanraw/prodigy_DS_5/README.md

 ## Task Description

-Task 5 involves analyzing road traffic accident (RTA) data to understand the severity of accidents and identify contributing factors.
+"Analyze traffic accident data to identify patterns related to road conditions, weather, and time of day.
+Visualize accident hotspots and contributing factors."

 ## Dataset